Generic Name: anti-thymocyte globulin (rabbit)

 Rapid infusion rates have been reported with case reports consistent with cytokine release syndrome (CRS).
 Severe acute CRS can be fatal.

 Thrombocytopenia and/or leukopenia (including lymphopenia and neutropenia) have been identified and are reversible following dose adjustments (See DOSAGE AND ADMINISTRATION).

 Infections, reactivation of infection, and sepsis have been reported after Thymoglobulin administration in combination with multiple immunosuppressive agents.
 Careful patient monitoring and appropriate anti-infective prophylaxis are recommended.

-Use of immunosuppressive agents, including Thymoglobulin, may increase the incidence of malignancies, including lymphoma or post-transplant lymphoproliferative disease (PTLD) (See ADVERSE REACTIONS: Post-Marketing Experience).
+Use of immunosuppressive agents, including Thymoglobulin, may increase the incidence of malignancies, including lymphoma or lymphoproliferative disorders (which may be virally mediated).
+These events have sometimes been associated with fatal outcome (See ADVERSE REACTIONS: Post-Marketing Experience).

 Special Considerations for Thymoglobulin Infusion

 Reactions at the infusion site can occur and may include pain, swelling, and erythema.